acerbilab/helsinki-probml-pubs/README.md

 # Helsinki ProbML Lab Publications Page Automation

 This repository automates the generation of the HTML for the [Helsinki Probabilistic Machine Learning Lab](https://www.helsinki.fi/en/researchgroups/probabilistic-machine-learning) publications page, which features a list of selected publications.
-The lab encompasses seven research groups at the Department of Computer Science of the University of Helsinki, all specializing in probabilistic machine learning methods and their applications.
+The lab encompasses multiple research groups at the Department of Computer Science of the University of Helsinki, all specializing in probabilistic machine learning methods and their applications.

 ## Steps